Supersymmetric Deformations of Maximally Supersymmetric Gauge Theories: The BV formalism: a geometric approach

-acting on the space of $N$-valued functions of ghosts (on the tensor product $C^{\bullet}(\g)\otimes N$).
+acting on the space of $N$-valued functions of ghosts (i.e. on the tensor product $C^{\bullet}(\g)\otimes N$).
 It follows immediately from (\ref {LN}) that $d_c$ is a differential.
-Conversely, if the expression (\ref {CN}) is a differential $q$ specifies an L$\ity$ action.
+Conversely, if the expression (\ref {CN}) is a differential then $q$ specifies an L$\ity$ action.

 To define homology of the Lie algebra $\g$ with coefficients in L$\ity$ module $N$ we use the differential $d_h$ acting on $N$-valued polynomial functions of ghost variables $c_{\alpha}$ (on the tensor product $\Sym \Pi \g\otimes N$).
-This differential can be obtained from $d_c$ by means of substitution of the derivation with respect to $c_{\alpha} $ instead of multiplication by $c^{\alpha}$ and of the multiplication by $c_{\alpha}$ instead of derivation with respect to $c^{\alpha}$:
+This differential can be obtained from $d_c$ by means of formal Fourier transform in ghost variables, i.e. a substitution of the derivation with respect to $c_{\alpha} $ instead of multiplication by $c^{\alpha}$ and of the multiplication by $c_{\alpha}$ instead of derivation with respect to $c^{\alpha}$:

-If $M$ is an odd symplectic manifold, then the definition of a Hamiltonian L$\ity$ action is obvious.
-In the formula (\ref {E:fadafdh}) we just replace the vector field $q$ by a function and the commutator by the Poisson bracket.
-A Hamiltonian L$\ity$ symmetry of classical BV action functional $S$ can be specified by a function of ghosts and fields ( by an element $\sigma \in C^{\bullet}(\g)\otimes C^{\infty}( M)$).
+In light of this discussion the definition of a Hamiltonian L$\ity$ action on odd symplectic manifold $M$ is obvious.
+In the formula (\ref {E:fadafdh}) we replace the vector field $q$ by a function and the commutator by the Poisson bracket.
+A Hamiltonian L$\ity$ symmetry of classical BV action functional $S$ can be specified by a function of ghosts and fields (i.e. by an element $\sigma \in C^{\bullet}(\g)\otimes C^{\infty}( M)$).
 This element should obey the equation

 Introducing a function $\hat {S}=\sigma+ S$ we can rewrite (\ref {litys}) in the form